 After the module participants should be able to:

-- Reflect on what planning is and why it is useful; assess different planning approaches and explain what strategic planning is; analyse the implications of these different planning approaches for the role of the planner in the planning process.
+3. Reflect on what planning is and why it is useful; assess different planning approaches and explain what strategic planning is; analyse the implications of these different planning approaches for the role of the planner and other stakeholders in the planning process.

-- Within a multicultural team, jointly discuss and come to decisions that are mutually agreed upon
+6. Within a multicultural team, jointly discuss and come to decisions that are mutually agreed upon.

 Policies for urban development: This module introduces the meaning of ‘policy’ and highlights various approaches towards urban policy.
 We will look at what makes a policy “urban” as opposed to sectoral, the impact of changing concepts (for example, integration, decentralization, participation, neo-liberal approaches), the influence of major actors and what makes a good policy document.